The Best Credit Card Processing Apps for Quick-Serve Restaurants

 Like Square, one of the big draws — especially if you have a small average ticket size — is its pricing: 2.7% per swipe, with no monthly fees.
 PayPal’s easy integration with all sorts of eCommerce services and instant access to funds also tend to be big draws for merchants.

-Rather than build a solution that appeals to businesses of all sizes, ShopKeep opted to tailor its POS software to small and medium-sized businesses, a decision that continues to define its capabilities.
+Rather than build a solution that appeals to businesses of all sizes, ShopKeep (see our review) opted to tailor its POS software to small and medium-sized businesses, a decision that continues to define its capabilities.
 However, the company does cater to small and medium businesses in a variety of industries, including quick-serve businesses.

 Feature rich and highly intuitive, ShopKeep even offers advanced inventory and timekeeping at no extra charge, which definitely adds to the value.